 Because wrongful death actions often involve complex areas of the law (like medical malpractice) and can result in large damage awards, it is often wise to hire, or at least consult with, a lawyer.

 For help in choosing a good personal injury attorney, read Nolo's article Finding a Personal Injury Lawyer.
-Or, go to Nolo's Lawyer Directory for a list of personal injury attorneys in your geographical area (click "Types of Cases" and "Work History" to find out about the lawyer's experience, if any, with your type of case.)
+Or, use Nolo's Lawyer Directory tool below to find personal injury attorneys in your geographical area.